-- Do not use commonly advertised tax prep products such as TurboTax, H&R Block or any others unless you are a “Resident for Tax Purposes.” (see below)
+- Do not use commonly advertised tax prep products such as TurboTax, H&R Block, Tax Act, or any others – unless you are a “Resident for Tax Purposes.” (see below)

-- Using these products will create errors, delays and possibly additional tax penalties because they were not designed for Non-Resident (NR) tax forms.
+- Using those will cause errors, delays and possibly additional tax penalties since they were not designed for Non-Resident (NR) tax forms.

-- Instead, use the free code that ISSS provide for Sprintax. (see below)
+- Instead, use the free code that ISSS provides for Sprintax. (see below)

 Avoid Tax Fraud & Scams

 - US Tax season is also “scam season.”
-Unfortunately, International students, are usual targets since they are most at risk to not recognize tax scams.
+Unfortunately, International students, are targeted since they are at risk of not recognizing tax scams.

-- File all tax forms by midnight, Monday, April 18th 2016 to avoid additional tax penalties.
+- MONDAY, APRIL 18TH, 2016: File all forms by midnight to avoid additional tax penalties.

 Am I a Resident for Tax Purposes?